marcelybigsantello/BooksReviewSystem/readme.md

 Books Review System

 ## Description
 Welcome to the Books Review System!!
 This system was designed to provide a friendly web interface, where you're able to register reviews of books you enjoyed reading!
-This is such an awesome opportunity to get in touch with real reviews of books before buying them, helping you to make better decisions.
+This is such an insightful opportunity to get in touch with real reviews of books before buying them, helping you to make better decisions.
 I hope you really enjoy it!
 ![BooksUniverse](https://i.pinimg.com/originals/ec/5a/32/ec5a326418460e1c39df929b49ca6e6f.gif)